Secure Order Based Voting Using Distributed Tallying: Introduction

 \section{Introduction}

 Electronic voting has significant advantages in comparison with the more commonplace physical voting: it is faster, it reduces costs, it is more sustainable, and in addition, it may increase voters' participation.
-In the past years, due to the COVID-19 pandemic and the need for social distancing, e-voting platforms became even more essential.
+In recent years, due to the COVID-19 pandemic and the need for social distancing, e-voting platforms have become even more essential.
 One of the main challenges in holding e-voting is to secure the voting process: namely, to make sure that it is secure against attempted manipulations so that the computed results are consistent with the cast ballots and that the privacy of the voters is preserved.